 - Proportion – the relation of two things in size, number, amount, or degree.

-- Repetition and rhythm – the act of repeating an element either regularly or irregularly resulting in a rhythm of the repeating elements.
+- Repetition and rhythm – repeating an element either regularly or irregularly, resulting in a rhythm of the repeating elements.

-- Simplicity (a.k.a. visual economy) – the elimination of all non-essential elements or details to reveal the essence of a form.
+- Simplicity (a.k.a. visual economy) – eliminating all non-essential elements or details to reveal the essence of a form.

 - Unity – the relationship between the individual parts and the whole of a composition.
-This is the desired result in all great art.
+Unity is the desired result in all great art.

 Good art always starts with an idea.

-Before beginning any work of art every artist needs to keep in mind that every composition starts with an idea.
-To use the design principles effectively it is necessary that the artist have an idea to express or an objective in mind.
-This is vital to the success of any art work.
-Without a clear objective, even the most conscientious attention to the principles of good design, will result in uninteresting work.
-However, with an idea clearly in mind a beautiful composition can emerge.
+Before beginning any work of art, every artist needs to keep in mind that every composition starts with an idea.
+To use the design principles effectively, the artist must have an idea to express or an objective in mind.
+This is vital to the success of any artwork.
+Without a clear purpose, even the most conscientious attention to the principles of good design will result in uninteresting work.
+However, with an idea clearly in mind, a beautiful composition can emerge.
 Every artist’s goal should be to create a composition in their work that is both unified and interesting to look at.

 - In its simplest term, what are the principles of good design?

-- What is the end result when the good design principles are effectively applied?
+- What is the end result when these principles are effectively applied?